 - CTC and ctDNA Testing.
-Our current assays and our other planned cancer diagnostic assays are based on our Target-SelectorTM technologies and are currently intended to be performed only in our clinical laboratory.
+Our current assays and our other planned cancer diagnostic assays are based on our Target-SelectorTM technologies.
 After completing testing, we or our partners provide our customers with an easy to understand report that describes the results of the analyses performed, which is designed to help medical oncologists, surgical oncologists, urologists, pulmonologists, pathologists and other physicians make better decisions about the treatment of their patients. - Clinical Trial Services.
 We plan to utilize our clinical laboratory and translational research capabilities to provide clinical trial and research services to pharmaceutical and biopharmaceutical companies and clinical research organizations to improve the efficiency and economic viability of their clinical studies.
 Our clinical studies and translational research services could leverage our knowledge of CTCs and ctDNA and our ability to develop and implement new cytogenetic, immunocytochemical and molecular diagnostic assays.
 Our current assays can, and our other planned cancer diagnostic assays and biomarker assays are anticipated to be able to, help optimize clinical trial patient selection and/or monitor cancer drivers during the course of treatment or disease progression.
-Demonstration of clinical utility of our assays would more easily enable these tests to be adopted in standard clinical practice, helping physicians select the most appropriate therapy for their patients.
+Demonstration of clinical utility of our assays would more easily enable these tests to be adopted in standard clinical practice, helping physicians select the most appropriate therapy for their patients. - RT-PCR COVID-19 Testing.
+We are currently performing RT-PCR testing for COVID-19 and have received more than 100,000 samples for processing to date.
+We believe that our RT-PCR COVID-19 testing will be an important aspect of our business until the COVID-19 pandemic subsides.

-In the case of our breast and gastric cancer offerings, biomarker analysis involves fluorescence in situ hybridization, or FISH, for the detection and quantitation of the human epidermal growth factor receptor 2, or HER2, gene copy number as well as immunocytochemical, or ICC, analysis of estrogen receptor, or ER, protein, progesterone receptor, or PR, protein, and androgen receptor, or AR, protein in breast cancer; all of these tests are currently available commercially.
+In the case of our breast and gastric cancer offerings, biomarker analysis involves fluorescence in situ hybridization, or FISH, for the detection and quantitation of the human epidermal growth factor receptor 2, or HER2, gene copy number as well as immunocytochemical, or ICC, analysis of estrogen receptor, or ER, protein, progesterone receptor, or PR, protein, in breast cancer and androgen receptor, or AR, protein in prostate cancer; all of these tests are currently available commercially.
 We have also validated and offer a Next Generation sequencing assay for use in breast cancer.
 A patient's HER2 status provides the physician with information about the appropriateness of therapies such as Herceptin® or Tykerb®.
 ER and PR status provides the physician with information about the appropriateness of endocrine therapies such as tamoxifen and aromatase inhibitors.